 - Weakness and fatigue

-One of the most effective ways to ease this recuperation period is to work with a home care expert, such as At-Home Care Company, a provider of independent living home care in Ames and the surrounding communities.
+One of the most effective ways to ease this recuperation period is to work with a home care expert, such as At-Home Care Company, a provider of in-home care and respite care in Des Moines and the surrounding communities.
 Health care professionals typically suggest having someone in the home for at least the first few weeks of recovery from heart surgery.
 Our caregivers are fully trained and experienced in watching for changes in condition and reporting them right away, along with providing invaluable support in a variety of ways, such as:

 - Help with safely bathing and showering and getting dressed